dotnet/dotNext/README.md

 <a href="https://www.nuget.org/packages/dotnext/4.5.0">DotNext 4.5.0</a>
 * Added `Base64Encoder.MaxCharsToFlush` constant for convenient allocation of the buffer to be passed to `Base64Encoder.Flush` method
+* Added static methods to `Base64Encoder` and `Base64Decoder` types that allow to convert large data asynchronously with low memory consumption
 * Added `DotNext.Runtime.CompilerServices.Scope` type that allows to attach callbacks to the lexical scope

 <a href="https://www.nuget.org/packages/dotnext.metaprogramming/4.5.0">DotNext.Metaprogramming 4.5.0</a>